Male%20teacher%20black.jpeg

 Description

-DESIGNATED SAFEGUARDING LEAD (DSL) - 2 YEARLY UPDATE STATUTORY TRAINING
+DESIGNATED SAFEGUARDING LEAD (DSL) - Statutory 2 YEARLY UPDATE

 Advanced Training: fully compliant with the criteria as laid out in Keeping Children Safe in Education (KCSiE) and as described in the previous level 3 DSL training level system.

-As the Designated Safeguarding Lead (DSL) (or deputy) you should take the lead responsibility for safeguarding of children within your school, providing advice and support to staff, pupils, families and multi-agencies.
-The latest version of Keeping Children Safe in Education states 'you are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns'.
+As the Designated Safeguarding Lead (DSL) or Deputy, you hold the lead responsibility for safeguarding children within your school — providing guidance and support to staff, pupils, families, and external agencies.
+The latest KCSiE guidance states that “you are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.”

 Content